 How to Avoid the Disney Parking Fees

 So how can you park for FREE at Disney World?
 The Disney parking prices are reason enough to try and get out of them.
-On a typical 6 day vacation, you would have spent 150 dollars alone just for parking in the theme parks.
-And that doesn’t include your hotel parking fees, or any other parking fees you incur say if you visit the Wizarding World of Harry Potter as well.
+On a typical 6-day vacation, you would have spent 180 dollars alone just for parking in the theme parks.
+And that doesn’t include your hotel parking fees or any other parking fees you incur say if you visit the Wizarding World of Harry Potter as well.

-Stay at Disney Resort in Walt Disney World
+Stay at a Disney Resort in Walt Disney World

-Lets start with the easiest one first.
+Let’s start with the easiest one first.
 If you are a Disney Resort Guest you get Free Parking at Disney Theme Parks.
 Yep.
 That’s right.
-Complimentary parking at any park comes as a perk of staying on Disney property.
-Mind you, you will still have to pay those Disney Resort Parking Fees, though you can read our post on how to avoid Disney resort parking fees as well.
+Complimentary parking at any theme park comes as a perk of staying on Disney property.

 Don’t Bring a Car

 Another easy one.
 They can’t charge you to park if you don’t bring a car!
-If this is a new concept for you read up on how to use Disney’s Magical Express.
+If this is a new concept for you read up on How to Get to Disney Resorts from Orlando International Airport.
 This service means you can literally walk onto the plane in your hometown, rely solely on Disney transportation for the length of your stay, and return home without ever needing a car.
-It took us two years to be OK being trapped at Walt Disney World in this way, but is now one of our favorite parts about being there- never driving anywhere.
+It took us two years to be OK with being trapped at Walt Disney World in this way but is now one of our favorite parts about being there- never driving anywhere.

 Stay Off-Site at a Hotel that offers a shuttle to Walt Disney World Parks

-Many Orlando Hotels have shuttles to Walt Disney World parks.
-Your best bet is to zero in on the Disney Good Neighbor Hotels, which not only have the Free Shuttle to bring you to the parks, but often have most of the other Disney perks, like Disney extra magic hours, as well.
-If you choose this option as a way to get free parking at Disney world, consider that you may still have to pay for nightly parking at your hotel.
+Many Orlando hotels have shuttles to Walt Disney World parks.
+If you’re booking at hotels.com or expedia.com you can find transportation options in the details. of each hotel.
+Your best bet is to zero in on the Disney Good Neighbor Hotels, which not only have the Free Shuttle to bring you to the parks but often have most of the other Disney parks, like Disney’s Early Morning Hours as well.
+If you choose this option as a way to get free parking at Disney World, consider that you may still have to pay for nightly parking at your hotel.
 We also recommend you make sure you are part of whatever loyalty program the hotel is associated with OR book through hotels.com which sometimes offers Free Hotel Parking as a perk of Booking Disney through a Third Party.

 Park for Free at Disney Springs

 Do you have to Pay to Park at Disney Springs?
+No!
 Parking at Disney Springs is FREE.
 If you choose you can secure Valet Parking for $20 dollars a day.
 Remember to check out the Disney Springs hours so you can make sure to get back to your car before closing.
 Hours for Disney Springs Parking Lots are aligned with the shopping hours at Disney Springs.
-Parking Hours at Walt Disney World during the Pandemic are generally 10 am- 10 pm.

 Park at Disney Springs and Grab a Bus to Any Resort